 Instead of giving gifts, we exchanged experiences!
 And, we were completely responsible for figuring out our adventure with our person.
 So each person would participate in two separate experiences (one that they were the giver and the other the recipient).
 The ages in our family ranged from 12 to 79!
-The only criteria was that it was an appropriate experience for your person, and to try and stay within a budget.
+The only criteria for giving experiences were that it was an appropriate experience for your person, and to try and stay within a budget.

 Christmas morning, instead of exchanging gifts, we exchanged our experiences.
 We went around the room and said whose name we had and what our experience together was going to be.
 And, while we didn’t have the traditional mound of gifts and wrapping paper, we did have the fun of talking about who we were going to spend time with and what we were going to be doing.
 And, because some folks would be heading back home soon, the experiences had to be completed within a couple of days!

 From Presents to Presence!

 The results of our Giving Experiences Experiment were Exceptional!
 Everyone had a great time, and precious memories were made!
 Did we miss the gifts?
 I don’t think so!
 Personally, I didn’t and from what I heard, even from my kids, the experiences were better than a gift would have been!
-The the gift of time far outweighed just another thing to drag home!
+The gift of time far outweighed just another thing to drag home!

 A few of the highlights: